smithphil88/football-shirt-quiz/README.md

 ![Bug](documentation/username-error.png)

 This occured at the very end of the project when manually testing.
-All code and functionality worked as expected, however when changing username this error appeared. *Fixed by hiding the label, input field and button when the submit button was clicked.*
+All code and functionality worked as expected, however when changing username this error appeared - *fixed by hiding the label, input field and button when the submit button was clicked.*

 ![Bug](documentation/bug-2.png)